UC Master Gardeners, Santa Clara County, CA

 5A) Moon & Stars (Cherokee Strain)

 Packet Comments - Foliage and fruit are spotted just like other Moon & Stars strains.
-Fruits are 20–24" long and 10–25 lbs.
+Fruits are 20–24 inches long and 10–25 lbs.
 Bright pink, sweet flesh, black seeds.
 Keep plants continually watered to achieve uniform elongated fruit.
 95 days.

 Experimenter Comments - This is the better tasting of the two pink varieties.
 Most tasters placed the Yellow variety higher than either pink.
-Melons were 20–30 lbs, 16–20" long and 8 to 10" diameter.
+Melons were 20–30 lbs, 16–20 inches long and 8–10 inch diameter.
 Harvested 90–153 days after seeding.

 Chelsea watermelon